Rameau’s Nephews. Sofie Berntsen and Karl Holmqvist

 Twelve artists working with text have contributed answering machine messages: Sofie Berntsen / Nils Bech, Caroline Bergvall, Lars Mørch Finborud, Marthe Ramm Fortun, Iselin Linstad Hauge, Ebba Moi / Anna Carin Hedberg, Karl Holmqvist, Kristian Skylstad, Vibeke Tandberg and Arne Vinnem.

 The project is an homage to the American poet and performance artist John Giorno’s (b.
-1936) work Dial-a-Poem from 1969, and you can listen to this work in the museum’s café.
+1936) work Dial-a-Poem from 1969.
 Giorno’s objective was to bring poetry to a wider audience.
-People throughout the USA could call a number free of charge and hear poems by John Ashbury, Bobby Seale, Ed Sanders, William S. Burroughs, Allen Ginsberg, Diane Di Prima, John Cage, Jim Carroll and many others.
+People throughout the USA could call a number free of charge and listen to poems.
+In the museum’s café you can listen to Laurie Anderson, Frank Zappa, William Burroughs, Patti Smith, Allen Ginsberg, Diane Di Prima, John Cage and many others.

 I Am Your Telephone, and I Love You! has been produced in collaboration with Telenor Kulturarv.